 I just completed a 72 hour fast!
 It was so different than what I had expected on so many levels.
 Before I jump into my experience, I want to give you background on why I did it, plus all the amazing health benefits the body can gain from fasting.

 ** Extended fasting isn’t for everyone.
 You should always consult with your doctor and healthcare practitioner before fasting.
-It is not recommended if you are pregnant, breastfeeding, taking insulin or blood pressure medicine.
+It is not recommended if you are pregnant, breastfeeding, in the week before your cyle, taking insulin or blood pressure medicine.
 Everyone will feel different while fasting too because we are all starting from a different place.
 Please do your own research before jumping into a longer fast and listen to your body.

 Fasting is something men and women have been doing since the beginning of time for health and religious reasons.
 Personally, I’ve been doing time restricted eating off and on for about 5 years now depending on my cycle, current life situations (not while pregnant or breastfeeding) and really how I feel.
 Most of my windows were 14:10 or 16:8, meaning fast (no food) for 14/16 hours and eat for 10/8.
 I always felt great doing this and learned a lot about my own body and its food needs.